-1. Referral to administrator by way of discipline card, with report sent to the parent
+1. Referral to administrator by way of discipline card, with

-- 2. Administrator confers with student and parent about the misconduct.
+- report sent to the parent - 2.
+Administrator confers with student and parent about the misconduct.
 The student is given an opportunity to explain the incident.
-The administrator determines misconduct. - 3.
+The administrator determines misconduct and determines consequences, which may include out-of-school suspension for a maximum of three days or placement in in-school suspension for a maximum of five days.
+For teacher removals pursuant to Tex.
+Educ.
+Code Sec.
+37.002 refer to procedures for teacher removal of students. - 3.
 Administrator decides whether to suspend student or refer him or her to a DAEP.
-Written notice of the offenses and the action taken are given to the parent and teacher.
-If the student is referred to a DAEP, the parent shall be given a letter stating the reasons for the removal and setting the term of placement.
+If infraction may result in removal to a DAEP, the administrator will schedule a conference with the student and parent/guardian within three school days of the reported infraction.
+The administrator must provide the parent/guardian with written notice regarding the discipline consequence within seven school days from the date the infraction was reported to the administrator.
+The date for the conference may be deferred beyond seven school days with the mutual agreement of the parties; however, the student may not be placed in an unsupervised setting beyond suspension for three days while awaiting the conference and final decision.
+At the discipline meeting, the administrator will present the facts as reported to him/her and the student will be given an opportunity to explain the incident.
+Written notice of the offenses and the action taken are given to the parent and teacher at the conclusion of the meeting.
+If the student is referred to a DAEP, the parent/guardian will be provided a letter stating the reasons for the removal and setting the term of placement.
 The letter placing the student should state the term of placement in a specific number of days of successful attendance in the DAEP.
 The final day of placement shall extend to a natural transition point such as the end of a grading cycle, a semester, or the school year.
 Students under the age of 6 may not be placed in a DAEP. - 4.
-If the referral to a DAEP extends beyond the end of the next grading period or the end of the school year, the rules contained in the procedures section of this Code on page 15 for a long-term removal to a DAEP will be followed. - 5.
-Repeated violations shall result in a more severe response and/or referral to Level IV.
+If the referral to a DAEP extends beyond the end of the next grading period or the end of the school year, the rules contained in the procedures section of this Code on page 16 for a long-term removal to a DAEP will be followed. - Repeated violations shall result in a more severe response and/ or referral to Level IV.